jqnatividad/qsv/README.md

 qsv supports *automatic compression/decompression* using the [Snappy frame format](https://github.com/google/snappy/blob/main/framing_format.txt).
 Snappy was chosen instead of more popular compression formats like gzip because it was designed for [high-performance streaming compression/decompression](https://github.com/google/snappy/tree/main/docs#readme).

-For all commands, except the `index`, `extdedup` & `extsort` commands, if the input file has an ".sz" extension, qsv will *automatically* do streaming decompression as it reads it.
+For all commands except the `index`, `extdedup` & `extsort` commands, if the input file has an ".sz" extension, qsv will *automatically* do streaming decompression as it reads it.
 Further, if the input file has an extended CSV/TSV ".sz" extension (e.g nyc311.csv.sz/nyc311.tsv.sz/nyc311.tab.sz), qsv will also use the file extension to determine the delimiter to use.

 Similarly, if the `--output` file has an ".sz" extension, qsv will *automatically* do streaming compression as it writes it.
 If the output file has an extended CSV/TSV ".sz" extension, qsv will also use the file extension to determine the delimiter to use.